django-cms/django-cms-mgmt/tech-committee/about.md

 #### Admission process
 - join us as a guest a couple of times
-- request membership in the technical committee during guest attendance
+- a guest requests a seat in the technical committee during a TC meeting
 - dCA TC will then cast a vote (in absence of the candidate)
 - candidate will be informed about the outcome of the voting
+- candidate will be sent a dCA membership application if not a dCA member yet